cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 attacks, certificate mishandling, termination outside the security perimeter, visibility to TLS-terminating intermediaries, and more.

-Asymmetric (or Augmented) Password Authenticated Key Exchange (aPAKE) protocols are designed to provide password authentication and mutually authenticated key exchange in a client-server setting without relying on PKI (except during client registration) and without
+Augmented (or Asymmetric) Password Authenticated Key Exchange (aPAKE) protocols are designed to provide password authentication and mutually authenticated key exchange in a client-server setting without relying on PKI (except during client registration) and without